Trout barb

 The trout barb, or Indian trout (Raiamas bola) is a carp of the family Cyprinidae, which occurs in freshwaters around the Bay of Bengal.

 Description

 The trout barb has an elongated, slender body which is laterally compressed with a sharp snout.
 The juvenile fish possess a pair of rudimentary maxillary barbels but these are absent in the adults.
 It has very small scales and has 85-95 scales along its lateral line.
 It has a forked tail.
 The dorsal part of the body is greenish black, separated from the silvery flanks by a golden stripe running along the length of the body.
 The fins are yellowish in colour and there are a number of greenish blue spots on the body.

-The maximum length is 35 cm and the grow up to 2.3 kg in weight.
+The maximum length is 35 cm and they grow up to 2.3 kg in weight.

 Distribution

 The trout barb is found in the Indian states of Haryana, Himachal Pradesh, Uttar Pradesh, Bihar, Assam, Arunachal Pradesh, West Bengal and Orissa.
 It also occurs in Bangladesh, Nepal and Myanmar.
 Trout barbs were introduced into two lakes near Pune in 1926, where they subsequently successfully bred.